Comprehensive vs. Collision Auto Insurance Coverage: Differences Explained (2024)

 Should I buy both comprehensive and collision coverage?

 Adding both comprehensive and collision coverage to your policy provides more extensive coverage, but it also increases the cost.
 It’s ultimately up to you to decide based on your needs and budget.
+If you’re just looking for coverage to drive legally, enter your ZIP code below to compare cheap auto insurance quotes near you.

 When should you drop collision and comprehensive coverage?